Medicare Supplement Plans, or Medigap, work with Original Medicare to lower out-of-pocket costs.

 Association health plan (AHP) is a type of group medical insurance for employers that allows smaller companies (as well as freelancers and the self-employed) to access the health insurance savings associated with large group medical coverage.

 Faith-based plans (also known as healthcare sharing plans) are designed to accomplish the same fundamental goals as traditional health insurance.

 Short-term health insurance is a type of health plan that can provide you with temporary medical coverage when you are between health plans, outside enrollment periods, and need some coverage in case of an emergency.

 Our Critical Illness Protection Plan is insurance that pays a lump-sum cash benefit directly to a covered employee after a diagnosis of a critical illness.
 The amount of the cash benefit is based on the condition, covered expenses, and treatments covered by the employee’s plan.

-Faith-based healthcare is offered through non-profit organizations with a religiously-oriented purpose and serves as an alternative to health insurance.
-These plans are also known as “health sharing ministries” or “healthcare sharing ministries.”
+Faith-based healthcare is offered through 501(c)(3) nonprofit charities with a religiously-oriented purpose and serves as an alternative to health insurance.
+These plans are often referred to as “health sharing ministries” or “healthcare sharing ministries.”

-Faith-based plans, unlike traditional health insurance, do not insure individuals but rather share healthcare costs among a large group of people.
-Members contribute to the system, and when they receive a bill from their doctor, other plan members contribute to help with the bills.
+Unlike traditional health insurance, these plans do not “insure” people but rather “share” healthcare costs among a large pool of people.
+Members pay into the system and upon receiving a bill from their physician, other members of the plan will contribute to help pay the bill.